simpler-env/SimplerEnv/README.md

 Please see `scripts/` for examples of how to customize evaluation configs.
 The inference script `simpler_env/main_inference.py` supports advanced environment building and logging.
 For example, you can perform a sweep over object and robot poses for evaluation.
 (Note, however, varying robot poses is not meaningful under the visual matching evaluation setup.)

+## Metrics for Assessing the Effectiveness of Simulated Evaluation Pipelines

+In our paper, we use the Mean Maximum Rank Violation (MMRV) metric and the Pearson Correlation Coefficient metric to assess the correlation between real and simulated evaluation results.
+You can reproduce the metrics in `tools/calc_metrics.py` and assess your own real-to-sim evaluation pipeline.

 ## Code Structure